PooriaT/IMDBscraping/README.md

 ### Prerequisites

-It is preferable to run this code in virtual environment [venv] (https://docs.python.org/3/tutorial/venv.html).
+It is preferable to run this code in virtual environment [venv](https://docs.python.org/3/tutorial/venv.html).

 ```python
 python -m venv foo-env